hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/W5 - SoC Gate-Level Simulation (GLS)/README.md

 # Gate-Level Simulation (GLS) for Full Block Verification

-This directory documents the complete gate-level verification flow, waveform analysis, debugging process, and comparison between RTL and gate-level simulation results of caravel and standalone blocks.
+This directory documents the complete gate-level verification flow, waveform analysis, debugging process, and comparison between RTL and gate-level simulation results of caravel and standalone blocks of VSDsquadron SoC.

 ---